Taking Action in Southern Illinois: About Let the Sun Shine In

 Oak-dominated forests cover hundreds of thousands of acres in; Missouri, Arkansas, Illinois, Ohio, Tennessee, and Kentucky, making-up an area known as the ‘central hardwoods’.
 These oak forests support many other species directly or indirectly – from deer and turkeys, to migrating songbirds, to wildflowers and pollinators.
 As such, a loss of oaks would be bad news for the species that depend on them.

-The Let the Sun Shine In program is making great conservation strides in Illinois and is poised to do big things.
+The Let the Sun Shine In program is making great strides in Southern Illinois conservation and is poised to do big things.
 As these successes continues to mount, we look forward to exporting this cutting-edge approach to neighboring states with oak forests and similar problems.
 And that could add up to letting a lot of sun shine into oak forests and making a BIG Difference!!